 Penwith · TR26

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Zennor, that work is shaped by the place itself — Zennor is a tiny inland village on the wild Penwith coast road, AONB and Heritage Coast designated, with a Norman church (the Mermaid of Zennor) and a remote, exposed character, with a building stock that leans toward traditional granite farm cottages and Victorian and Edwardian rectory-era houses.
+Zennor sits in Penwith, and that geography ends up in the drawings — Zennor is a tiny inland village on the wild Penwith coast road, AONB and Heritage Coast designated, with a Norman church (the Mermaid of Zennor) and a remote, exposed character, with a building stock that leans toward renovated barns and Victorian and Edwardian rectory-era houses.

 - Conservation Area